SUMMER SESSION WITH THE BONES BRIGADE

 **Selected from the ORIGINS 2022-2023 class of staged readings to be fully produced in our 2023/2024 season.**

 Summer Session with the Bones Brigade is set in the American Middle West in the summer of 1988, when Metallica still kicked ass.
 The play tells the story of four teenage skateboarders and their two female friends: Shane is the unofficial leader of the group; Heath prides himself on being an unrepentant asshole; Lee compulsively takes pictures with his Polaroid to feel close to his recently deceased father; DK has just moved back to town and desperately wants to transcend his reputation as a “poser”; Loralai fears new experiences so much that she fabricates an overbearing mother to shield her from any decisions of her own; and Sid, who tries to live down to her reputation, with disastrous results.

-When Shane mysteriously disappears after a memorable skate session on the 4th of July, the gang fears the worst and directs their guilt and shame about his disappearance against one another.
-The circumstances surrounding the mystery of his absence prove to be especially damaging for Heath and Sid, as the complicated relationship among these three may (or may not) be the reason why Shane is gone.
+When one of them mysteriously disappears after a memorable skate session on the 4th of July, the gang fears the worst and directs their guilt and shame about their disappearance against one another.
+The circumstances surrounding the mystery of their absence proves to be especially damaging for Heath and Sid, as the complicated relationship among these three may (or may not) be the reason why their friend is gone.

 The play richly explores universal themes such as friendship, youth, and loss.

 The Staged Reading occurred on March 27, 2023 at 2pm.

 For information and tickets, please click here.